 A wrongful death lawsuit settlement is a monetary award granted to the survivors of a person who has died due to corporate or individual misconduct or negligence.
 The family members of the decedent may file a lawsuit that accuses another person or a company of being partially responsible for the death of their loved one.
 If the court agrees, the judge may award damages and financial payments to the surviving family.

 According to the IRS, any lawsuit settlement proceeds that a court awards for physical illness or injury are non-taxable.
-This includes wrongful death settlements, since the damages are imposed due to a court’s finding that a third party is responsible for the physical illness or injury that resulted in death.
+This includes wrongful death settlements, since the court imposes damages after a finding that a third party holds responsibility for the physical illness or injury that resulted in death.
 To qualify for this exception, the settlement must be compensatory, meaning that it must be a form of compensation for the pain and suffering caused in the case.

 What is Difference in Compensatory and Punitive Damages for Settlements?